Indian retail's real problem isn't the last mile. See where the cost hides

 Small parcel shipments offer greater agility for e-commerce businesses with frequent, dispersed deliveries.
 LTL, on the other hand, is more suited for B2B shipping or restocking retail distribution centers.

-Selecting the ideal shipping carrier can influence everything from customer satisfaction to cost savings.
+Selecting the ideal shipping carrier can influence everything from customer satisfaction to shipping cost savings.
 Different carriers offer various strengths depending on your volume, shipping speed, and delivery destinations.

 Here are the top small parcel carriers in the U.S.